DataDog/datadog-agent/README.md

  * `rake`
  * an `agent` version 5.x installed under `/opt/`

+Some tests have specific requirements, see [System Tests](tests/README.md).

  We use `pkg-config` to make compilers and linkers aware of CPython.
 If you need to adjust the build for your specific configuration, add or edit the files within the `pkg-config` folder.

 ## Getting started